venom-blockchain/venom-blockchain.github.io/docs/start/general/balance-transfers.md

 # Balance Transfers

-A popular case of using blockchains is fund transfers from one account to another.
+A common application of blockchains is the transfer of funds from one account to another.

 :::caution
-This guide assumes that you've already [created a Wallet Account](wallet/creating-new-wallet.md) and you [got some tokens](ecosystem/#venomget)
+This guide assumes that you've already [Created A Wallet Account](wallet/creating-new-wallet.md) and you [Have Some Tokens](ecosystem/#venomget)
 :::

-To start transferring we will use [Venom Wallet Browser Extension](ecosystem/#venom-wallet).
+To initiate transfers we will use the [Venom Wallet Browser Extension](ecosystem/#venom-wallet).

-**Step 1.** Let's open it and click the "Send" button
+**Step 1.** Open the extension and select the "Send" button.

 <Image img={img01} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-**Step 2.** Now you see a popup window that asks you to enter four inputs
+**Step 2.** A pop-up window will appear, prompting you to provide the following information:

-* "VENOM": The token that will be sent, you can choose other tokens here
+* "VENOM": The token that will be sent, other options are also available
-* "Amount": The number of tokens you will transfer to the receiver
+* "Amount": The quantity of tokens you wish to transfer to the receiver
-* "Receiver Address": The address of the receiver that will receive tokens
+* "Receiver Address": The address of the recipient who will receive the tokens
-* "Comment": The text message for the receiver
+* "Comment": An optional text message for the receiver

 <Image img={img02} alt="Sending window"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-After correctly filling in the input data, click the "Next" button
+Upon correctly filling in the input fields, select the "Next" button to proceed.

-**Step 3.** You will be directed to the confirmation message screen**.**&#x20;
+**Step 3.** You will be directed to a confirmation message screen.**.**&#x20;

-Make sure you have filled in all fields correctly**,** enter your password, and click the "Confirm transaction" button
+Verify that all fields have been filled in correctly, enter your password, and select the "Confirm transaction" button to complete the process.

 <Image img={img03} alt="Sending confirmation"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-After you have confirmed the sending, the window will close.
+Upon confirming the transaction, the window will close.

-**Step 4.** Open Venom Wallet again and click the "Transactions" tab, look in the list of transactions you will see a transaction in the status "Transaction in progress", after a while it will be processed by the network and change its status.
+**Step 4.** Open the Venom Wallet again and select the "Transactions" tab.
+You will see a transaction with the status "Transaction in progress".
+It will be processed by the network, and the status will change after some time.

 <Image img={img04} alt="In progress status"
     style={{ width: "48%", minWidth: "320px", marginRight: "4%", display: "inline-block" }}